AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 **To manage email support from the command line**:

-1. Check the current email configuration in the Project Web Interface.

-1. If needed, change the email configuration.

 1. On your local workstation, change to your project directory.

 1. Change the email support configuration by setting the `enable_smtp` environment variable to `true` or `false`.